Apply for the Kumi Justice Retreats

 • Foundation: October 9-12, 2026 outside of Chicago

-• Exploration: Spring 2027 (exact date TBA) at Civil Rights sites across the US South
+• Exploration: Spring 2027, Civil Rights sites across the US South

 • You are committed to deepening your learning by attending Family Orientation and the virtual Community of Practice sessions.